w7sst/MorseRunner/README.md

 In this project, Morse Runner will be enhanced to support multiple contests along with combining features and bug fixes from various independent development efforts.
-Initial contests will include ARRL Field Day, CQ WW, CWOPS CWT, NCJ NAQP, ARRL Sweepstakes, etc.
+Initial contests will include ARRL Field Day, CQ WW, CWOPS CWT, NCJ NAQP, etc.
 Any contest with a corresponding call history file could be implemented.

 ## Goals